jtprince/portfolio/README.md

 ### Dot graph language

-Networks flow diagrams are specified in the dot graph language:
+Network flow diagrams can be specified inside code blocks using the dot graph language:

     ```dot
     digraph items {